top of page

 DSC_2659 (2)M.JPG

-The mission of the Beyond 8-shafts Study Group is to explore and share information relevant to weaving on looms with more than 8 shafts.
+The mission of this Study Group is to explore and share information relevant to weaving on looms with more than 8 shafts.
+The group is currently planning different interpretations of a simple block design.
+The interpretations will encompass structures with many shafts and complexities as well as simpler designs that can be woven on 8 or less shafts.

 Heading 6